CERTCC/Vultron/docs/topics/behavior_logic/rm_prioritization_bt.md

 ```

-Failing that, we enter the main prioritization sequence.
+Failing that, we enter the main prioritization sequence (B).
 The
 preconditions of the main sequence are that either the report has not
 yet been prioritized out of the *Valid* state ($q^{rm} \in V$) or new
 information has been made available to a report in either